ximenesyuri/comp/README.md

 ```
 # About

-`comp` is a functional style component system for Python presenting strong type safety.
+`comp` is a functional style component system for Python, presenting strong type safety through an extensive use of [ximenesyuri/typed](https://github.com/ximenesyuri/typed).

 # Overview

-Type safety is ensured through an extensive use of [ximenesyuri/typed](https://github.com/ximenesyuri/typed).
+With `comp` you can construct _components_, which are _typed functions_ (in the sense of [ximenesyuri/typed](https://github.com/ximenesyuri/typed)) returning _jinja strings_ (i.e, strings presenting a valid [jinja](https://jinja.palletsprojects.com/en/stable/) syntax), constituting a type `COMPONENT`.

+Components (i.e, instances of `COMPONENT`) have the structure determined by _models_ (in the sense of [ximenesyuri/typed](https://github.com/ximenesyuri/typed)).
+Furthermore, they can be composed through four _component operations_ (`join`, `concat`, `eval` and `copy`), which corresponds, respectively, to certain magic methods in `COMPONENT`.
+This allow us to create _derived components_ from _primitive components_ by making use of _component equations_.

+After constructed, components can be _rendered_ into raw HTML strings by making use of the `render` service function.
+To render a component we need to pass a _context_, which is the minimum information needed to provide a sense to the component.
+This could include, for example, `markdown` content (which is rendered through [python-markdown](https://github.com/Python-Markdown/markdown)), `rst` content (rendered via [docutils](https://docutils.sourceforge.io/)), other components, and so on.
+This flexibility allows the use of `comp` in  both dynamic and static environments.

+Components can also be _previewed_ by putting them into a _preview stack_.

 # Install